-The findings of this draft report are based on a comprehensive analysis of relevant scientific literature, as well as observations of orchards in Vanuatu and other available information.
+The findings of this draft report are based on a comprehensive analysis of relevant scientific literature, as well as observations of orchards and export procedures in Vanuatu, and other information from previous department activities in the exporting countries.

 The department considers that the risk management measures and operational procedures proposed in this report will provide an appropriate level of protection against the pests identified as being associated with trade of Tahitian limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu.
 Alternative risk management measures may be suitable to manage the risks, and the department will consider any other measures suggested by stakeholders that provide an equivalent level of phytosanitary protection.